Repaired bike and a full tummy – things that make me happy

 [geoposition]

-Posted in Neuvrščeni and tagged by with no comments yet.
+Posted in Neuvrščeni and tagged the real thing by Uroš Orešič with no comments yet.